msherif4/kodo/doxygen/payload_layer_api.md

 Some examples of this can be seen in the ...

-The payload layer also provides a user of an encoder/decoder with a more concenient API than the @see encoder_api, which requires the user to provided seperate buffers for the symbol id and symbol data.
+The payload layer also provides a user of an encoder/decoder with a more concenient API than the \ref coding_layer_api, which requires the user to provided seperate buffers for the symbol id and symbol data.
 Using the payload layer API the user only provides a single memory buffer, as shown in the following example for an encoder: